1: Introduction

 -

-: const [state, dispatcherFunc] = useReducer(reducerFunc, initialState) -
+API: const [state, dispatcherFunc] = useReducer(reducerFunc, initialState) -

 Typically, you’ll use useReducer with an object of state.